 These glove facts are a service of Eastman designed to assist customers in the selection of protective gloves to be used when handling Eastman products.
 The data presented here were developed through testing at an outside laboratory, utilizing the ASTM F739 standard method for permeation testing.
 Applicability of these data should be evaluated by each customer based upon the intended use of the Eastman product.

 In general, permeation testing involves exposing one side of a glove material to the particular chemical of interest and noting both the breakthrough time (the time at which the chemical can be detected on the opposite side of the material) and the permeation rate (the rate at which the chemical passes through the material).
 Hours or minutes are the designated units for breakthrough time.
 The permeation rate is expressed as the mass of the permeated chemical per area of glove material per unit time (µg/cm2/min.).
-Permeation tests are generally conducted a maximum of eight hours.
+Permeation tests are generally conducted for a maximum of eight hours.
 If no breakthrough time is observed, the reported breakthrough time is greater than 480 minutes.